Securing a position in Nursing requires more than just qualifications and experience; you’ll need a resume that clearly showcases both.

 - Mention your Nursing certifications

-By following these tips, you’ll be able to cure your resume and land your next Nursing position in no time.
+By following these tips, you’ll be able to craft your resume and land your next Nursing position in no time.

 Related Professions